Burnout 2: Point of Impact: Promotion

-To promote the game, Acclaim offered to reimburse any driver in the United Kingdom who received a speeding ticket.
+To promote the game, Acclaim Entertainment offered to reimburse any driver in the United Kingdom who received a speeding ticket.
 Following a negative reaction to this from the UK government, the plan was cancelled.

 Reception

-Burnout 2: Point of Impact received "favourable" reviews on all platforms according to video game review aggregator Metacritic.
+Burnout 2: Point of Impact received "favourable" reviews on all platforms according to video game review aggregator website Metacritic.

-GameSpot noted of the PS2 version: "The inclusion of the well-done championship and multiplayer modes make it a must-own for fans of arcade racing".
+GameSpot called the PS2 version of the game a "must-own" title for arcade racing fans due to its inclusion of single-player and multiplayer modes.
 The publication also named it the best Xbox game of April 2003.
-GameSpy stated of the PS2 version, that "if Gran Turismo 3 is Dom Perignon, Burnout 2 is Jack Daniels.
-While Dom may be a great guy, personally I'd rather hang out with Jack".
-IGN called the same version "an excellent sequel in every way.
-It's better looking, longer, faster, deeper, and it's got little flourishes and extra modes of play that truly impress".
-Eurogamer's Kristan Reed said the game was worth playing whether or not you liked the first game in the series.
-Reed thought the multiplayer mode was a little disappointing, with a lower frame rate than other parts of the game but was otherwise highly complimentary, stating:
+Commenting the PS2 version, GameSpy said that "if Gran Turismo 3 is Dom Perignon, Burnout 2 is Jack Daniels", more preferring the latter.
+IGN called the same version "an excellent sequel", praising the graphics, the sense of speed, and modes of play, particularly the Crash mode.
+Eurogamer's Kristan Reed said the game was worth playing whether the players liked the first game or not.
+Reed thought the multiplayer mode was a little disappointing, with a lower frame rate than other parts of the game, but was otherwise highly complimentary:

+During the AIAS' 7th Annual Interactive Achievement Awards, Burnout 2 received a nomination for "Console Racing Game of the Year".
 Edge magazine ranked the game 75th on their 100 Best Video Games in 2007.